Skip to content

-The ArcGIS Maps SDK for JavaScript includes a core API and a set of web component libraries that encapsulate the API's functionality into ready-to-use UI elements.
-Depending on your application's needs, you can use components from any of the four component libraries: Map, Coding, Charts, and Embeddable.
-The SDK also integrates with Esri's Calcite Design System for a consistent and accessible user experience.
-Calcite provides a complete UI toolkit, including a rich library of web components, icons, color schemes, and design patterns.
+The ArcGIS Maps SDK for JavaScript includes a core API and a set of web component libraries that encapsulate the API’s functionality into ready-to-use UI elements.
+Depending on your application’s needs, you can use components from any of the six component libraries: Map, Charts, AI (beta), Embeddable, Coding and Common components.

 Setup

-<!-- Load the JavaScript Maps SDK core API -->
+<!-- Load the ArcGIS Maps SDK for JavaScript from CDN -->

-<script type="module" src="https://js.arcgis.com/4.34/map-components/"></script>Configure CSS
+<script type="module" src="https://js.arcgis.com/5.0/"></script>

 Add custom CSS so that components will be visible in your application.
-This needs to be the last item in the <head section, after importing the ArcGIS libraries from the CDN:
+This needs to be the last item in the <head> section, after importing the ArcGIS libraries from the CDN:

 <style>